TheRichSquad/HackNC2019/README.md

 - Beautiful Soup

 ## What’s next?
+1. We would like to clean up our dataset more.
-1. We would like to publish and extract larger datasets as more research is needed.
+2. We would like to publish and extract larger datasets as more research is needed.
-2. We would like to explore more Machine Learning and Textual Analysis models.
+3. We would like to explore more Machine Learning and Textual Analysis models.
-3. We want to turn this into an API or build better applications to detect human trafficking by using process.
+4. We want to turn this into an API or build better applications to detect human trafficking by using process.